iBroStudio/laravel-piped-tasks/README.md

 The `$process->resumeUrl()` method returns a **Laravel signed url**.

+## Process within process

+A process can be added as a task if it shares the same payload base.

 ## Process logs

 To enable process logs, set `log_processes` key to `true` in config/piped-tasks.php.